NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Benchmarks <sec:analysis_benchmarks>

 Benchmarks and other performance evaluations are meaningless without the appropriate context into how the data was gathered.
 Just as an engineer should include the relevant model of their equipment in their reported data, if the computational scientist wishes their work to be reproducible, such information must be included with the data.
 As such, the hardware and software specifications that were used in these experiments is presented in @tab:cluster_spec.
+Further specifications on the GPUs that were used is collected in @tab:gpu_spec.
+Additionally, inter-node network traffic was routed through a TP-Link TL-SG108 1Gb/s network switch.

 #figure(
-  caption: [],
-  table(
+  caption: [Specifications for each host/node in the used cluster.], table(
       columns: 3,
       table.header[][*Director*][*Worker*],